OutSystems/docs-howtos/src/front-end/dropdown-filter-list/dropdown-filter-list.md

 platform-version: o11
 ---

-# How to use the Dropdown Search to filter an aggregate with a single attribute
+# How to use the Dropdown Search to filter an aggregate with a list

 The Dropdown Search is a good way to select a filter from a relatively small list.
 In the following example, we use it to filter a product list by multiple categories.